kfutrowsky/kfutrowsky.github.io/_pages/interests.md

     <img src="/images/tamarin.jpg" alt>
     <img src="/images/hippo.jpg" alt>
 <p>

+More images to come!

 Plants
 ---
 I have made it my goal to live in an urban jungle and am well on my way to succeeding.
 I love plants, and hope to travel to see the houseplants that I love in their native environments.
 While working in DC, I had the chance to visit the U.S. Botanic Garden and see its corpse flower in full bloom, pictured below.
-It was indeed very stinky.

 <p>
     <img src="/images/corpse_flower.jpg" alt>
     <em>A corpse flower in full bloom at the U.S. Botanic Garden.</em>
 </p>

+The flower was indeed very stinky.

 Astrophotography
 ---